Near Clarence in Erie County, New York — The American Northeast (Mid-Atlantic)

 Erected 1963 by New York State Education Department & Thruway Authority.

 Location.
 42° 57.17′ N, 78° 36.091′ W. Marker is near Clarence, New York, in Erie County.
 Marker can be reached from Governor Thomas E. Dewey Thruway (Interstate 90 at milepost 412), 10.6 miles west of Alleghany Road (New York State Route 77), on the right when traveling west.
-Touch for map.
 The marker is located in the Clarence Travel Plaza at the east end of the car parking lot.
 The travel plaza is accessible via the Governor Thomas E. Dewey (New York State) Thruway.
 The closest exit on the westbound lanes are 48A (Pembroke).
+Touch for map.
 Marker is in this post office area: Clarence NY 14031, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Clarence Town Park (approx. 1.8 miles away); In Memory of Our Comrades / In Grateful Memory (approx. 1.8 miles away); Watchman's Flag Shanty, West Shore Railroad (approx. 1.8 miles away); Goodrich-Landow Log Cabin (approx. 1.9 miles away); Town of Clarence - First Grist Mill in Erie County (approx. 1.9 miles away); Town of Clarence - Ransom's Grove (approx. 2 miles away); Harris Hill (approx. 3.9 miles away); Clarence Center (approx. 4.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Hull House (approx. 1.2 miles away); Clarence Town Park (approx. 1.8 miles away); In Memory of Our Comrades / In Grateful Memory (approx. 1.8 miles away); Watchman's Flag Shanty, West Shore Railroad (approx. 1.8 miles away); Goodrich-Landow Log Cabin (approx. 1.9 miles away); Town of Clarence - First Grist Mill in Erie County (approx. 1.9 miles away); Town of Clarence - Ransom's Grove (approx. 2 miles away); Harris Hill (approx. 3.9 miles away).
 Touch for a list and map of all markers in Clarence.

 Also see . . .